What Treatments are Available for Anxiety Disorders?

 Medication will not cure an anxiety disorder.
 However, when taken at the proper dosage and on the right schedule, it can greatly improve the quality of life for a person with anxiety.
 Medication is typically used in conjunction with therapy and may be taken short-term or long-term, depending on the severity of a patient’s symptoms.
 There are four main classes of medications used to treat anxiety disorders: Selective Serotonin Reuptake Inhibitors (SSRIs), Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs), Benzodiazepines, and Tricyclic Antidepressants.
 Because everyone experiences the symptoms of anxiety differently, it can take time and patience to find the right medication.
 Psychiatrists work with patients to find a solution that alleviates the symptoms of anxiety with minimal side effects.

 In addition to CBT, group therapy, and medication, there are several alternative therapies that can help people suffering from anxiety disorders cope with their symptoms.
-Sculpting and art therapy, horseback riding, and swimming and kayaking all help relieve stress, decrease anxiety, and promote a relaxed state of mind.
+Sculpting and art therapy, swimming and kayaking all help relieve stress, decrease anxiety, and promote a relaxed state of mind.
 Each of these therapies can be used individually or in combination to address an individual’s unique needs.

 At Affinity Treatment Centers, we offer custom treatment programs for individuals suffering from anxiety disorders.
 By using a combination of individual therapy, group therapy, medication management, and alternative therapies, we help patients transform destructive thought patterns and develop the coping skills they need to live healthy, rewarding lives.
 Learn more about our inpatient anxiety treatment by calling (760) 917-1112.